jortiz31/project-00/readme.md

 ## Planned Features

 -I plan to clean the code, as it was very difficult for me to implement OOP to make the application work as I wanted it to, I would have rather coded this project using standard jQuery and Javascript practices.
-As my OOP skills arent where I want them to be (as of yet).
+As my OOP skills aren't where I want them to be (as of yet).
 Enjoy the game!

 ---